zyh1999/ASPO/README.md

 </div>
 <br>

-We currently conduct evaluation on LCB v5 and v6 benchmarks.
-The detailed results are shown in the table below.
+While our mathematical models are still in training and have not converged, we have evaluated Archer2.0 on the LiveCodeBench v5 and v6 code benchmarks.
+The results are detailed in the table below.

 <table>
   <thead>